 Cypress Community Church, led by Pastor Skylar Anderson is part of the Send Network.
 We are active in the community and offer hospitality from the moment you walk in the door.
 We meet in the Sanctuary.

 The Christian practice of centering prayer is a practice of intention and openness to the presence of God.
-This group meets for 20 minutes of centering prayer followed by a book study on "Open Minds, Open Hearts: 20th Anniversary Edition" by Thomas Merton.
-We meet in Room 5.
+This group meets for 20 minutes of centering prayer followed by a book study on "Invitation to Love" by Thomas Merton.
+We meet in the Sanctuary.

 Feminine Spirituality Group

 St. Mary Magdalene Parish is a Parish of The Apostolic Johannite Church.
 There is a saying from a very long time ago that states that to be Johannite is to be Marian.
 The feminine has been lost from much of the Christian tradition for some time.
 This is not something that serves the world or those who feel isolated.
 Both men and women are invited to this ritual and discussion that revivifies the feminine back into the Christian Tradition and teaches the Western esoteric Tradition of the feminine.
 Walk-ins are welcome.
 We meet in the Sacred Study.

 The Forest Dhamma Meditation Group of Denver is a part of the Theravada Buddhist tradition of the Thai Forest Masters.
 Meditation instruction is available for beginners and experienced practitioners alike.
 All are welcome!
 We meet in the Fireside Room.